hunterxcobby/100-days-of-code/log.md

    - Ensured that the function returns 1 if the tree is perfect and 0 otherwise, following the specified prototype.

 3. **Binary Tree Concepts:**
-   - Explored and discussed concepts related to binary trees, including fullness and perfection.
+   - Explored and learned concepts related to binary trees, including fullness and perfection.
    - Implemented functions to evaluate these properties, deepening understanding of binary tree structures.

 4. **Coding Style Compliance:**